bueda/tornado-boilerplate/README.md

 #### environment.py

-Modifies the `PYTHONPATH` to allow importing from the `apps/`, `lib/` and `vendor/` directories.
-This module is imported at the top of `settings.py` to make sure it runs for both local development (using Django's built-in server) and in production (run through mod-wsgi, gunicorn, etc.).
+Modifies the `PYTHONPATH` to allow importing from the `handlers/`, `lib/` and `vendor/` directories.
+This module is imported at the top of `settings.py` to make sure it runs for both local development and in production (run through mod-wsgi, gunicorn, etc.).

 #### fabfile.py